AbrahamVillaFigueroa/abrahamvillafigueroa.github.io/content/portafolio/index.md

 ## Projects
 ### **kindle2org**
-Pyhton script that takes the notes, highlights and bookmarks from an Amazon Kindle and organizes in an Org file.
-Check the [Github repository](https://github.com/AbrahamVillaFigueroa/kindle2org) for mor info.
+Python script that takes the notes, highlights and bookmarks from an Amazon Kindle and organizes in an Org file.
+Check the [Github repository](https://github.com/AbrahamVillaFigueroa/kindle2org) for more info.

 ### **The Journey of Pzazz**
 #### Summary